5th (Dumfries & Galloway) Battalion, King's Own Scottish Borderers in the Great War

 Project

-'War History of the 5th Battalion King's Own Scottish Borderers' by Captain G.F.
+War History of the 5th Battalion King's Own Scottish Borderers by Captain G.F.
 Scott-Elliot was published in 1928.
-Unlike a number of contemporary regimental/unit histories, Capt.
-Scott-Elliot's warmly written account does refer to the battalion's rank and file.
-The updated history will include more background on the men who took part in the 5th KOSB's campaigns, which included service on both the Eastern (Gallipoli, Egypt & Palestine) and Western (France & Belgium) Fronts.
+Unlike a number of regimental histories, this warmly written account does refer to the battalion's rank and file.
+The aim of this project is to publish an updated account of the battalion's deeds and endeavours during WW1, with a greater emphasis placed on the men who took part.
 Of course, this will require a great deal of information on those who served and as many photographs of the men involved as can be found.

 Most men in the 5th KOSB came from places within the battalion's pre-war recruiting area:

-Over the last few months I have received help from a number of families whose relatives served in the battalion and to them I wish to express my sincere thanks.
+I have received help from a number of families whose relatives served in the battalion and to them I wish to express my sincere thanks.
 I hope that many more offers of help will be forthcoming.

 How you can help